CyVerse-Ansible/ansible-role-template/README.md

 Go to "My Roles" and click the refresh button, your new role repository should appear.
 Turn on the switch, click the gear, and enter your Travis Token.

 #### Trigger a build + import
-Any subsequent commits that you push to your GitHub repo should automatically trigger a build in Travis CI, and import the role into Galaxy once the build completes.
+Any subsequent commits that you push to your GitHub repo should automatically trigger a build in Travis CI, and import the role into Galaxy when a build completes *with passing status*.

 If you want to run an import manually, browse to [my imports](https://galaxy.ansible.com/imports) on Galaxy.
 The import process has built-in YAML linting, and if there are any issues preventing a successful import then you will see an error message here.